-Andy Dexterity is a Green Room Award-nominated performance maker primarily recognised for his unique brand of movement, fusing dance, physical theatre and signed languages.
-Andy is fascinated by the way we communicate and interact as a species and Andy creates playful work with the intention to empower, connect and transcend.
+Andy Dexterity is a Green Room Award-nominated performance maker primarily recognised for his unique brand of movement, fusing dance, physical theatre and physical languages.
+Andy is fascinated by the way we communicate and interact as a species and Andy creates playful work with the intention to empower, connect and transcend linguistic boundaries.

 Most recently, Andy appeared on the 9th season of The Voice in Australia.
-Andy was the first performer globally in the show’s ten year history to express their voice with their body.
-After a four-chair turn blind audition, which included Kelly Rowland, Andy coaches by Boy George, performed a visual and vocal extravaganza in the battles.
+Andy was the first performer globally, in the show’s ten year history to express their voice with their body.
+After a “four-chair-turn” blind audition, including judge Kelly Rowland, Andy selected Boy George as his coach.

 Before the world turned up-side-down, Andy performed Pictures At An Exhibition with The Sydney Symphony Orchestra, bringing the art gallery to life through classical music and body language.
 He received a standing ovation for his 2017 TEDx talk – Physical Communication is Universal.
 Hailing from an extensive theatre background, Andy has performed roles in award-winning shows for Melbourne Theatre Company, Sydney Theatre Company, Opera Australia and Belvoir Street Theatre, including the Australian premieres of Urinetown and Altarboyz.
 Andy choreographed for Grammy Award-winning pop singer, Kimbra, played Andy The Conductor with the Melbourne Symphony Orchestra for “The Wiggles Meet The Orchestra”, was special guest in the 2014 Outgames Opening Ceremony, performed with Tina Arena and opened the 2015 Australian Dance Awards at The Sydney Opera House.